Can a mobile device replace your home internet?

 Using your phone for your internet connection can be convenient and cheaper in some cases, but there are several drawbacks to consider.

 Slower speeds – As we mentioned above, you’ll likely experience slower and less reliable internet speeds with your smartphone than you would with a broadband connection, like fiber or cable.
 Your mobile internet speeds will vary based on your location, proximity to a cell tower and network congestion.
-If you try to do any high bandwidth activities like streaming or online gaming, you will likely experience slow speeds, lagging and latency.
+If you try to do any high-bandwidth activities like streaming or online gaming, you will likely experience slow speeds, lagging and latency.

 Data caps – Most mobile plans have data caps, meaning you have a limited amount of data you can use each month.
 Even if you have an unlimited plan, you will still have a cap, albeit a large one.
 Streaming videos, downloading large files and engaging with other data-heavy activities can leach your data quicker than you may realize and can result in reduced speeds and additional charges if you exceed your limit.

-Network congestion – Mobile networks, think 5G or 4G LTE, can become congested, especially in densely populated areas or during peak hours.
+Network congestion Mobile networks, think 5G or 4G LTE, can become congested, especially in densely populated areas or during peak hours.
 This can decrease your speeds and increase your latency, hindering your ability to browse the web, stream content easily or conduct video calls without buffering.

 Signal strength and coverage – The strength of your mobile signal relies heavily on your proximity to the cellular tower within the mobile network.
 If you are too far from a cell tower, your signal strength will diminish.
 If you live in an area with weak or inconsistent coverage, your signal will also suffer.
+If this is the case for you, mobile-only internet may not be the best choice.

 Higher costs – Mobile data plans can be more expensive compared to traditional home internet plans, especially if you rely on your mobile connection for bandwidth-heavy internet activities requiring a lot of data.
 You could be hit with higher monthly bills if you go over your limit or unlimited access.